turbot/steampipe-mod-aws-compliance/cis_compute_service_v100/docs/cis_compute_service_v100_3_9.md

 ### From the Console:

-1. Login to AWS Console using https://console.aws.amazon.com
+1. Login to AWS Console using https://console.aws.amazon.com.
 2. Click `All services`, click `Lightsail` under Compute.
 3. This will open up the Lightsail console.
 4. Select `Storage`.
 5. All Lightsail buckets are listed here.
 6. Click on the bucket name that has `All objects are public (read-Only)` listed.
-7. Click on `Permissions`
+7. Click on `Permissions`.
-8. Click on `Change permissions`
+8. Click on `Change permissions`.
-9. Select `All objects are private`
+9. Select `All objects are private`.
-10. Click `Save`
+10. Click `Save`.
-11. Repeat for any other Buckets within Lightsail that are set with `All objects are public (read-Only)` and/or `Individual objects can be made public and read only`
+11. Repeat for any other Buckets within Lightsail that are set with `All objects are public (read-Only)` and/or `Individual objects can be made public and read only`.

 ### From the Command Line: